What are Preppers Prepping For?

 Are You Ready to Be Prepared?

 If you haven’t started prepping, it is never too late to start.
-You don’t even have to have extra money to start preparing for normal emergencies.
+You don’t even have to have extra money to start preparing for everyday emergencies.
 All you have to do is buy a few extra things each time you go to the store.
 Remember, buy and store what you eat, and then plan on ways to prepare that food when needed.
 Here are some things you can get today:

 3. Toilet paper.
 Grab an extra package of toilet paper each time you buy it.